 Yesterday, Sunday, was a busy day in our home.
 It was the first day of Advent.
 I had been so looking forward to starting a new tradition with my family.
-I studied the back ground of Advent, the meaning of the wreath, the candles the history and context.
+I studied the background of Advent, the meaning of the wreath, the candles the history and context.
 I read devotionals so I would be prepared.
-I bought some materials weeks ago and my wife and I created an advent wreath from scratch. we were certainly impressed with ourselves.
+I bought some materials weeks ago, and my wife and I created an advent wreath from scratch.
+We were indeed impressed with ourselves.

 I reminded my wife and daughter tonight was the first day of Advent that each of us had been looking forward to so much, “Hurry, we are hungry.”
 We each had become impatient and held left little room for reflection, but we would push through…

 I explained Advent the best I knew of.
 The meaning of the wreath – the eternity of God.
 The candles – Hope, Love, Joy and Piece.
 The third Pink candle is the expression of Joy.
 The center candle placed and lit on Christmas to remind that Jesus is the light of the world…